 Compared to other world regions, Latin America is characterized by high levels of social inequality.
 While academic efforts in recent years have increasingly focused on the consequences of this constellation for the marginalized and the poor, the constitution and concentration of wealth in the hands of small economic elites remain largely unexplored.
 To cope with this lacuna, CALAS aims to comprehensively examine wealth and economic elites in Latin America.
 Therefore, we invite researchers to contribute to this project with new ideas, fresh perspectives as well as extraordinary, experimental and innovative approaches.

 A maximum of 8 fellowships may be granted.
-The call is open until February 14, 2021.
+The call closed February 26, 2021.
 The conditions can be consulted here.

-The call is open until January 31, 2021.
-The conditions can be consulted aquí.
+The call is open until April 18, 2021.
+The conditions can be consulted here.

-The call has already closed.
+The call has open until May 9, 2021.
 The conditions can be consulted here.

 In Latin America and the Caribbean, violence manifests itself in many different forms that affect particularly young people.
 They are vulnerable to crime and social, economic and cultural marginalization.
 The experiences of young people are key to thinking ways of living without violence.
 Therefore, CALAS´ laboratory of knowledge “Visions of peace” calls youngsters between 15 and 29 years of age, to speak out on this crisis by participating in the short film contest “I want peace”.
 They are invited to express their views on the consequences of violence and, specifically, their ways of understanding possible forms of peaceful coexistence.

-The contest is open until February 28, 2021.
+The contest closed February 28, 2021.
 Detailed information on the categories and formats of participation, important fixtures, the awards, as well as the digital material for the diffusion of the contest, can be found here.